eventespresso/event-espresso-core/docs/G--Model-System/statuses.md

 They can also be explicitly archived.
 Archived tickets aren't visible on the frontend.

 ### Message Templates (the model class is `EEM_Message_Template_Group`)
-This models is actually for items called "message tempaltes" in the admin.
+This models is actually for items called "message templates" in the admin.

 ### Prices
 Trashed prices modifiers (eg percent discounts) will continue to apply to tickets that were already using them.